Go to author page

 Moreover, there's been a rise in sustainable solo-friendly accommodations like eco-lodges, camping, farm stays, and homestays hosted by locals.
 These let adventurers minimize their environmental impact while benefiting communities directly.
 One example is The Solo Female Traveler Network - an online community connecting women solo travelers with eco-tours and green accommodations.

 Finally, some people who travel alone tend to have a mindset that supports sustainability.
 Spending quality time immersed in communities and nature makes solo travelers care more about preserving these special places.
-They also often opt for locally sourced-meals, benefiting local economies.
+They also often opt for locally sourced meals, benefiting local economies.
+For the best solo travel companies and the communities they send travelers to, this is a meaningful distinction.

 Travel companies have a great chance to highlight the benefits of sustainable solo traveling when marketing trips.
 Promoting independent adventures as a way to explore authentic destinations while being kinder to the planet could appeal to mindful solo travelers.

-Why should travel agencies focus on solo travelers specifically?
+Why should travel agencies cater to solo travelers?

 What do solo travelers typically look for in a trip?